 Exploratory analyses: Explicit measures and emotional reactions

-To further examine whether shame-related reactions were more closely related to explicit shame and guilt-related reactions were more closely related to explicit guilt, we performed regression analyses with explicit shame and guilt entered in the models.
+To further examine whether shame-related reactions were more closely related to explicit shame and guilt-related reactions were more closely related to explicit guilt, we performed regression analyses with explicit shame and guilt entered into the models.
 We summarized the results in Tables 8 and 9.
 These analyses were not part of our original analysis plan and were not pre-registered.

 The Variance Inflation Factors (VIF) were 8.98, consistent with the moderate-to-high correlation between explicit shame and guilt.
 However, taking into consideration that the sample size of the current study is large and both explicit shame and guilt had ample variance (Gordon, 2015), we consider the results of regression analyses reliable.
-As shown in Table 8 and 9, explicit shame was a more robust predictor of shame-related reactions than guilt.
-Interestingly, when entered simultaneously, explicit shame had a positive and explicit guilt had a negative relationship with anger toward others.
+As shown in Tables 8 and 9, explicit shame was a more robust predictor of shame-related reactions than guilt.
+Interestingly, when entered simultaneously, explicit shame had a positive, and explicit guilt had a negative relationship with anger toward others.
 For guilt-related reactions, both explicit shame and guilt predicted all four dependent variables with larger coefficients for guilt than shame.
 The exploratory analyses provided limited evidence that the supposedly distinctive reactions of shame and guilt had stronger associations with explicit shame or guilt respectively but also reconfirmed that they cannot differentiate the two emotions very well.

 Table 7